Updated March 27, 2023

 Working with OLTP

-- Online transaction processing (OLTP) involves gathering information as input, processing the data according to needs and updating data to reflect the processing information.
-It is used in a client-server system.
+- Online transaction processing (OLTP) is a type of data processing that involves collecting information as input, processing the data according to specific requirements, and updating the data to reflect the processed information.
+It is typically used in a client-server system.

-- For various decentralized database systems, OLTP brokering programs distribute transactions processes among multiple computers on a network.
+- In decentralized database systems, OLTP brokering programs can distribute transaction processes among multiple computers on a network.

-- OLTP is also carried into the service-oriented architecture (SOA) and Web services.
+- OLTP also has uses in service-oriented architecture (SOA) and web services,

-Some crucial segments that affect the performance of OLTP are:
+Some crucial components that affect the performance of OLTP

-It is a schema that has records of the columns that are common among different tables which will further help in clustering.
-This clustering operations help in optimizing join operations.
+- Clusters: This schema contains records of columns common among different tables, which aids in optimizing join operations.

-The transactions that revert all the changes made into the database until the last commit refers to discrete transactions.
-These are crucial in case of short and non-distributed transactions.
+- Discrete transactions: Transactions that revert all changes made to the database until the last commit refers to discrete transactions.
+These are crucial for short and non-distributed transactions.

-The size of the block should be multiple of the Operating system size to avoid non-required I/O operations.
+- Blocksize: The block size should be a multiple of the operating system size to avoid non-required I/O operations.

-It refers to the space allocated to tables and rollback segments
+- Dynamic allocation: This refers to the space allocated to tables and rollback segments.

-It is used to coordinate different transactions overs multiple computing devices.
-It is similar to an operating system to maintain multithreaded operations.
+- Transaction processing: This coordinates different transactions over multiple computing devices, similar to an operating system to maintain multithreaded operations.

-It is used to increase performance for parts that have transactions on a regular basis and still maintains availability and security.
+- Partition (database): This helps increase performance for parts that have regular transactions while still maintaining availability and security.

-An OLTP system can maximize its performance as efficiently and rapidly as possible using database tuning.
+- Database tuning: An OLTP system can maximize its performance efficiently and rapidly using database tuning.

-1. Concurrency- OLTP ensures transactions made into the database should not deplete the concurrency between different users.
-Otherwise, the users will not be able to change or he has to wait for other users to complete so that there is not a deadlock situation.
+Concurrency: OLTP ensures that transactions made into the database do not compromise concurrency between different users.
+Otherwise, users will not be able to change data, or they may have to wait for other users to complete their transactions to avoid a deadlock situation.

-3. Availability – The latest data is available to all the users as concurrency is properly maintained.
+Availability: The latest data is available to all users, as concurrency is properly maintained in OLTP.

-For such concurrency, availability and faster transactions OLTP often requires support for transactions that include many companies networks.
-Thus in today’s era, we require a more decentralized system.
+To achieve concurrency, availability, and faster transactions, OLTP often requires support for transactions that involve multiple company networks.
+Therefore, in today’s era, we require a more decentralized system.